Montréal cultural calendar

 Montréal hosts dozens of festivals each spring and summer.
 Some star-studded highlights:

-Click here for your full spring and summer Montréal festival guide.
+Click here for your full summer Montréal festival guide.

 THEATRE